 Self-Observation Will Take You Farther Than Anything in Igbo Spirituality

-One of the most misunderstood ideas in spirituality, especially in an age and time, is the belief that what works for one person must work for everyone.
+One of the most misunderstood ideas in spirituality, especially in this age and time, is the belief that what works for one person must work for everyone.

 In Igbo spirituality, this assumption is not only false; it is dangerous.